Severson-Group/AMDC-Hardware/docs/PowerDistribution.md

 ## Design Requirements

-The design requirements for the power input and distribution on the AMDC can be boiled down to a succient list of conflicting goals.
+The design requirements for the power input and distribution on the AMDC can be boiled down to a succinct list of conflicting goals.
 The remainder of this document will summarize the resulting AMDC power system design and how it adheres to these goals.
 The following describes these goals:

 1. Single voltage input connection for all PCB power.
 2. Efficient DC/DC conversion for various voltage rails (steady state should not be excessively hot for devices).